YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 	func CallMTableOpenT(tptoken uint64, errstr *BufferT, tablename string) (*CallMTable, error)

-If the environment variable :code:`ydb_ci` does not specify an `M code call-in table <../ProgrammersGuide/extrout.html#calls-ext-rt-call-ins>`_ at process startup, function :code:`CallMTableOpen()` can be used to open an initial call-in table. :code:`tablename` is the filename of a call-in table, and the function opens the file and initializes a :code:`CallMTable` structure.
+If the environment variable :code:`ydb_ci` does not specify an `M code call-in table <../ProgrammersGuide/extrout.html#calls-ext-rt-call-ins>`_ at process startup, function :code:`CallMTableOpenT()` can be used to open an initial call-in table. :code:`tablename` is the filename of a call-in table, and the function opens the file and initializes a :code:`CallMTable` structure.
 Processes use the `zroutines intrinsic special variable <../ProgrammersGuide/isv.html#zroutines-isv>`_ intrinsic special variable to locate M routines to execute, and :code:`$zroutines` is initialized at process startup from the :code:`ydb_routines` environment variable.

 +++++++++++++++++++++++++++++++++++
 Go CallMTable CallMTableSwitchT()